-Cellular data only connects you to the internet, and if you are disconnected from the internet, life still goes on.
-People can reach you through voice calls and texts, and the only downside to this is the cost of cellular plans.
+Cellular data only connects you to the internet; if you are disconnected from the internet, life continues.
+People can reach you through voice calls and texts; the only downside is the cost of cellular plans.

 You need a cell plan to send and receive calls or text messages.
 If you turn off your cellular data and have no cell plan, you will be well and truly off the grid.
 Depending on your network carrier, you may have to pay for calls and texts differently.

 You can still receive texts with cellular data off.
 As explained above, texting does not need cellular data to work.
 SMS and MMS are some of the basic services built into your mobile phone, just like call waiting, telephony, etc.

 These services are available in the standard mobile phone, and it does not matter the kind of mobile device you use (Android, Nokia 3310, iPhone, etc.) SMS falls under non-voice basic services.
 Cellular data refers to all data services, including 2G (GPRS/Edge) 3G, OR 4G.